HenrikJoreteg/human-javascript/ch04 - organizing your code.md

 Calling `moonboots.sourceCode(function (source) { ... })` will call your callback with the generated source codebased on current config, which you could use to write it to disk or put it on a CDN as part of a grunt task or whatnot.
 Those details are probably beyond the scope of this book.
 But, the point is, you can certainly do that with these tools if that makes more sense for your app.

-### The structure of the browserApp folder
+### The structure of the clientapp folder

-Our browserApp folder usually contains the following folders:
+Our clientapp folder usually contains the following folders:

 - models (folder): Contains definitions for all backbone models and collections.
 As a sanity check, none of these files should have anything related toDOM elements orDOM manipulation.
 - pages (folder): The pages folder is where we store the specialized backbone views that represent a page rendered at a specific URL.